The history of L'Hotel Paris

 L'Hotel's iconic status as the leading hotel on the Left Bank was confirmed following a stunning overhaul by legendary designer Jacques Garcia, which won many accolades and awards.

 With 20 bedrooms, L’Hotel is one of the smallest 5 star hotels in Paris.
-There is a pool set into the vaults for guests to enjoy in privacy, the famous Michelin starred Le Restaurant and the chic Le Bar.
+There is a pool set into the vaults for guests to enjoy in privacy, and a chic bar and lounge area for cocktails, tipples and light bites.
 L'Hotel is one of Paris's best loved institutions and is famous around the globe for it's discreet and glamorous charm.

 It is part of A Curious Group of Hotels, a British company of hotels and restaurants for the culturally curious, which also owns Cowley Manor in the English countryside, Canal House in Amsterdam and The Portobello Hotel in London.